nxp-imx/meta-nxp-connectivity/README.md

     # Build the security enhanced with Trusty OS application using imxlinux_example.sh, by adding "trusty" to the command.
 For example:
     $ ./scripts/examples/imxlinux_example.sh -s examples/nxp-thermostat/linux -o out/nxp-thermostat-trusty -t

+    # Build the chip-tool-web application using imxlinux_example.sh, by adding "NXP_CHIPTOOL_WITH_WEB=1" to the command.
+For example:
+    $ NXP_CHIPTOOL_WITH_WEB=1 ./scripts/examples/imxlinux_example.sh -s examples/chip-tool/ -o out/chip-tool-web -d

 The applications are built in out/ subdirectories; the subdirectory name is specified with --target option, when building the examples.
 For example, the imx-all-clusters-app executable files can found in \${MY_Matter_Apps}/connectedhomeip/out/imx-all-clusters-app/.

 ___Make sure the subdirectories do not exist before building an application with the same name.___